 Especially when he’s talking about advertising.
 Bob is an adland icon.
 The founder of the Hoffman/Lewis agency in California, he has created campaigns for McDonald’s, Shell, PepsiCo, Bank of America, you name it...
 The century-old Greater San Francisco Ad Club made him their “Ad Person of the Year” in 2012.
 And now Bob Hoffman is the man exposing the vast fraud of digital advertising.
 This great swindle is on track to become the second largest source of criminal activity in the world by 2025, second only to drug trafficking, Hoffman suggested recently. #EDFringe19: My Name is Remy Beasley - Wales Arts Review.
 Writer and performer Remy Beasley prepares for the endurance test that is the Edinburgh Fringe with her new show Do Our Best.

 My name is Remy Beasley and for the first time in a long time I have finally finished something I started.
 I have written a play with a beginning, middle and an end.
 It even has a title and everything.
+It’s called Do Our Best and it follows the story of narcissistic Sephie who, at 30 years of age, suddenly finds herself back in the Girl Guides after a particularly turbulent life episode.
 14 of the Longest Words in English.
 Yes, this article is about some of the longest English words on record.